luajaz/obsidian_to_html/README.md

-# obsidian2html
+# obsidian_to_html
 Pandoc powered script to turn an Obsidian vault into an HTML structure.
+It's a bit undocumented, but should be adaptable to most setups.